Rapamycin, mTOR Oscillation, and the p53-MDM2 Axis

 In low-burden and recurrent prostate cancer, where p53 is typically intact but functionally compromised by the signalling environment, the most direct route to restoring p53’s quality-control function is not to activate it pharmacologically but to remove the conditions that have been preventing it from activating naturally.

 The quiet biology protocol addresses all of these conditions, not through a single targeted intervention, but through a coordinated, three-layer, temporally sequenced strategy that reduces AKT pressure at the output layer, restores mTOR oscillation at the signalling layer, and improves mitochondrial quality at the structural layer.
 The result is not forced p53 activation.
-It is the restoration of the conditions under which p53 can function as it was designed to, as a context-sensitive, oscillatory quality controller that rises when there is genuine damage to address and returns to baseline when the work is done.
+It is the restoration of the conditions under which p53 may function as it was designed to — as a context-sensitive, oscillatory quality controller that rises when there is genuine damage to address and returns to baseline when the work is done.

 Quiet biology is not the suppression of signals.